atkuzmanov/alk19890105-programming-notes/github notes/README.md

 git gc --aggressive --prune

 , which will perform garbage collection in your repository and prune old objects. do you have a lot of binary files (archives, images, executables) which change often? those usually lead to huge .git folders (remember, git stores snapshots for each revision and binary files compress badly)

+--

+Actually, git gc --aggressive is considered to be bad practice.
+It's better to use git repack -a -d --depth=250 --window=250.

 ```

 > References